ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 * `SWITCH`
 * `WHILE`

 These are your bread and butter and they will appear all over.

-One tip: Use the `ALL VALUES` variant of switch whenever possible to ensure that you haven't missed any cases.
+>TIP: Use the `ALL VALUES` variant of switch whenever possible to ensure that you haven't missed any cases.

 ### Manual Control of Results